 Commuter students who come to the Office of Student Affairs to inquire about changes after the deadline each semester will be handled on a case-by-case basis until the second Friday of the semester, in the following manner: Students will not be permitted to change their flex dollar amount, but will be permitted to change their base meal plan level (Gold/Silver/Bronze/Commuter).

-Students are welcome to eat in any of the dining facilities: Mund Dining Hall, InterMetzo, Dutchmen Den, and the Café in the Arnold Sports Center.
+Students are welcome to eat in any of the dining facilities: Mund Dining Hall, InterMetzo, and the Dutchmen Den.
 Each offers a wide variety of dining options.

 Gold (19), Silver (15), Bronze (10), and Commuter (5) meal plans can be used in the Mund Dining Hall only.
 Each board week begins with Sunday brunch and ends with the following Saturday dinner.
 Meals not used during the board week do not carry over to the next board week.